Care England, a registered charity, is the leading representative body for independent care services in England.

-Care England Manifesto 2015 - Meeting the Needs of a Twenty-First Century Society
+Care England Manifesto for the Independent Care Sector 2017 - Meeting the Needs of a Twenty-First Century Society

-This manifesto sets out a number of ways in which we feel that the government that comes to power following May’s election can act to establish an outcomes based system of health and social care.
+This manifesto sets out a number of ways in which we feel that the new Government that can act to establish an outcomes based system of health and social care.

 A National Voice for Care Providers

 Care England is at the forefront of the national policy agenda and so we are ideally placed to put forward not just the views of our members but also those of the whole care sector.
 Care England is represented on key government and regulatory policy groups and we receive copies of all relevant sector consultation documents.
 This allows us to provide updates on policy and development and feed the comments of our members into the consultation process.
 Our contacts in government, regulation and commissioning also mean that we are able to lobby and influence views at the highest level.